Registration / Re-registration

 You likely have a pop-up blocker issue (in your browser settings or via an ad-blocking add-on).

-I was enrolled at UM in a previous academic year but not for the 2024–2025 academic year.
+I was enrolled at UM in a previous academic year but not in 2025–2026.
 I’m having trouble re-enrolling online.
 What should I do?

-You should contact yourfaculty’s registration office, which will provide you with the enrollment procedures.
+You should contact the registration office at yourfaculty, which will explain the enrollment procedures to you.

 I registered online.
 How do I submit my supporting documents online?

-Log in to the “PJ Web” supporting document submission application via the icon available in yourENT (Digital Workspace).
+Log in to the “PJ Web” application for submitting supporting documents using the icon available in yourENT (Digital Workspace).

 Please note: If this is your first time registering at UM, you must first activate your account on the ENT (Digital Workspace).